 Although Captain Jack’s is one of the most popular restaurants at Euro Disney for the decor and vibes it does tend to get a bad rap for the food.

-So, I thought I’d write an honest Captain Jack’s Disneyland Paris Review for 2023 and whether it’s worth it.
+So, I thought I’d write an honest Captain Jack’s Disneyland Paris Review and whether it’s worth it.

 Yo ho, yo ho, a pirate’s life for me.
 We pillage, we plunder, we rifle, and loot, Drink up, me ‘earties, yo ho.
 We kidnap and ravage and don’t give a hoot, Drink up me ‘earties, yo ho.